Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

   fall guy: the movie
  who is still the household name (around here)?
-99% of buisnesses fail; 99% of them for a reason
+99% of buisnesses fail; 99% of them for a reason the government is well known for corruption; economy over health, and safety,.. #boomerang(politics)

 (sspace)ttemporal (meta)entanglement includes; {x,..}, {x,y,..},..
 ne(u)utri((c)k)nouus are (particular) waves() (from quantum eraser experiments; "nature", communication, weapons,..),..